The Butcher Talents

 Stores up to 2 charges.

 Increases Hamstring damage by 100% to Minions, Mercenaries, and Monsters.

-With the removal of the Level 1 Talent Abattoir following the Garrosh patch, Invigoration's has become the best choice for The Butcher in all situations.
+Invigoration has become the best choice for The Butcher in all situations.
 The Mana refund on Hamstring provided by Invigoration will allow The Butcher to stay in the Battlefield much longer, as he will be able to more often cast Butcher's Brand to keep him himself nice and healthy.
-The reduced cooldown on Hamstring will provide a decent increase to the Butcher's damage output (especially in conjunction with Cheap Shot at Level 4 and Brutal Strike at 16).
-The cooldown reduction will also increase the uptime that enemy targets will be under the slow effect of Hamstring, making it somewhat easier for The Butcher and his allies to stick to Heroes attempting to flee or kite them.
+The reduced cooldown on Hamstring will provide a decent increase to The Butcher's damage output (especially in conjunction with Cheap Shot at Level 4 and Brutal Strike at 16).
+The Cooldown reduction will also increase the uptime that enemy targets will be under the slow effect of Hamstring, making it somewhat easier for The Butcher and his allies to stick to Heroes attempting to flee or kite them.

 Block provides The Butcher a relatively weak defensive mechanic that really only negates 1.5 Basic Attacks worth of damage every 10 seconds.
 This damage mitigation is incredibly underwhelming, especially at the cost of being unable to talent into Invigoration.
 If The Butcher is concerned with being focused and quickly burned down, both Meat Shield and Enraged should be considered as excellent choices to prevent that.